thuankent/GStar-individual-project/README.md

 # SiT and DINOv2-g alignments
-This project measures the features alignment between DINOv2-g model with diffusion transformers SiT model using CKNNA and ImageNet dataset
+This project measures the features alignment between DINOv2-g model with diffusion transformers SiT model using CKNNA on ImageNet dataset

 ## Requirements
 - Python >= 3.10